computational-metabolomics/dmadb-docs/docs/source/misa.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Where possible, protocols can be grouped together by different protocol types.
 For example a Chromatography protocol
 can be associated with either the Chromatography type 'HILIC' or 'reverse phase chromatography' (see below).
-A user can add and edit as many different
+An admin user can add and edit as many different
 protocol types as necessary.

 .. image:: images/protocol3.png